OpenScienceLabs/opensciencelabs.github.io/pages/blog/first-time-contributors/index.md

 9. **bandit**: A security-focused linter that detects security vulnerabilities and insecure coding practices in Python code.

 These linters can seamlessly integrate into development workflows, providing real-time feedback to developers and ensuring code quality throughout the development process.

-This command tells pre-commit to run all configured hooks on all files in the repository.
-It will check for issues according to the configuration specified in `.pre-commit-config.yaml` and provide feedback on any problems found.

 ## Documentation